grzegorz-aniol/graphomance/README.md

 ### Command for running all tests for Memgraph
 > DB_TYPE=MEMGRAPH URL=bolt://localhost:7688 gradle test -i --rerun

+### Generating master results CSV file
+File `results/master-results.csv` contains all test results merged per each database provider.
+It can be used to generate chart.
+Master file can be regenerate after completing all results with the following command:
+> gradle combineResults

 ### Running all tests
 Assuming all graph database services are available you can run all tests with just one shell script:
 > ./run.sh